df8819/PixelReader7/README.md

 # 📸 PixelReader7 - Extract Text from Everything!

-Welcome to **PixelReader7**, the app that lets you extract text from anything on your screen.
+The app that lets you extract text from anything on your screen.
 Need to capture that juicy quote from a video, meme or an annoying popup?
 Here you go.

 ## 🔥 Features
 - **Dark Theme**: Because why not.